klzheng/klzheng/README.md

 <h1 align="left">✨ Currently</h1>
 <p align="left">

-- 🌱 Working with **React, NodeJS, and more!**
+- 🌱 Working professionally within the **C#/.NET** environment!

-- 🐍 Recently learned **DRF** (Django REST framework)
+- 🐍 Currently learning **React Native** for mobile applications

+- 📱 Something that I'm working on is [Productify](https://github.com/ProductifyOrg/productify) - an app intended to boost producitivity for those who have learning impairments

-- 🌐 My latest project was [ReliantGIS](https://reliant-gis.netlify.app/), an online interactive map with interesting datasets and visualizations
+- 🌐 My latest solo project was [ReliantGIS](https://reliant-gis.netlify.app/), an online interactive map with interesting datasets and visualizations

 - ⚡ And my [TCDb](https://thecinemadb.netlify.app/) project - a better way to view, save, and rate your favorite shows and movies

-- 👨‍💻 All of my projects are available at [https://klzheng-portfolio.netlify.app/](https://klzheng-portfolio.netlify.app/) - check it out!
+- 👨‍💻 All of my projects are directly available on my [Portfolio](https://klzheng-portfolio.netlify.app/) - check it out!

 - 📫 Reach me at **klzheng@buffalo.edu**
 </p>